 How to watch NASCAR at Fontana: TV info, weather, odds for Auto Club

-How to watch NASCAR at Fontana: TV info, weather, odds originally appeared on NBC Sports Chicago
+How to watch NASCAR at Fontana: TV info, weather, odds originally appeared on NBC Sports Boston

 The 2023 NASCAR season is off and running after an exciting Daytona 500.